Resource Center Home > Science Projects > Chemistry Projects

 Extras

 Valentine’s Day is a great opportunity to inspire your student’s LOVE for science!
 Engage your kids with science concepts such as diffusion, density, and surfactants.
-These three, hands-on science projects include the Dancing Conversational Hearts, Rainbow Heart, and Marbled Valentine’s Day card.
-Dancing Hearts What you need: 1 cup water 1 tablespoon baking soda ½ […]
+These three, hands-on Valentine’s Day science projects include the Dancing Conversational Hearts, Rainbow Heart, and Marbled Valentine’s Day card.
+Dancing Hearts: Valentine’s Day Science Made Fun What You Need: What […]

 You know the mesmerizing feeling of watching the snow fall during a snowstorm?
 With this project, you can make your own snowstorm in a flask using an adaptation from the lava lamp science experiment!
 It’s a perfect project for any winter day.